2022-23 Texas A&M Transfer Acceptance Rate, Requirements, and Application Deadline

 Final Thoughts – Texas A&M University Transfer Acceptance Rate

 Getting into A&M as a transfer student is a challenging but fairly straightforward endeavor.
-If you earn top-notch grades in college, you can certainly be among the 3,000+ individuals who are admitted via the Aggie transfer process.
+If you earn top-notch grades in college and complete the required prerequisites, you could certainly be among the 3,000+ individuals who are admitted via the Aggie transfer process.

 A few notes from the admissions office on how decisions are made:

-- Applicants denied by their first-choice major may be reviewed by their second-choice major.
+• Applicants denied by their first-choice major may be reviewed by their second-choice major, but this is often a more competitive process.

 If you are looking for information on how to apply to Texas A&M as a first-year student, you may find the following blog to be of interest: